Moving to Jena

 Overview

-- Public schools are free and of good quality.
-International schools exist but are rarely necessary.
+- Public schools: free and good.
+International schools exist in nearby cities but are usually unnecessary.

 9) Vacation days

-Employees in Germany typically receive 25–30 paid vacation days per year, in addition to public holidays.
+Employees in Germany typically receive 25–30 paid vacation days per year, plus public holidays - leaving ample time for travel, leisure, and family.